gilzero/combinefile/README.md

-# File Concatenator
+# File Concatenator v3

-A powerful web application that combines multiple files into a single document while providing comprehensive codebase statistics.
+A powerful web application that combines multiple files into a single document while providing comprehensive codebase statistics and visualization.

+## New in Version 3
+- 🌳 Enhanced directory tree visualization with file sizes
+- 🎨 Dark/Light theme support with system preference detection
+- 📊 Improved statistics dashboard with modern UI
+- 📷 Export statistics as Image or PDF
+- ♿ Better accessibility support
+- 🎯 Improved ignore pattern management

 ## Features